Journal of Community Psychology

 Guidelines for Electronic Submission

-Software and format: Microsoft Word 6.0 is preferred, although manuscripts prepared with any other microcomputer word processor are acceptable.
+Software and format: Microsoft Word is preferred.
 Refrain from complex formatting; the Publisher will style your manuscript according to the Journal design specifications.
 Do not use desktop publishing software such as Adobe PageMaker or Quark XPress.
 If you prepared your manuscript with one of these programs, export the text to a word processing format.
 Please make sure your word processing program's "fast save" feature is turned off.
 Please do not deliver files that contain hidden text: for example, do not use your word processor's automated features to create footnotes or reference lists.

-Resolution : Journal quality reproduction will require greyscale and color files at resolutions yielding approximately 300 ppi.
-Bitmapped line art should be submitted at resolutions yielding 600-1200 ppi.
+Resolution: Journal quality reproduction will require greyscale and color files at resolutions yielding approximately 300 dpi.
+Bitmapped line art should be submitted at resolutions yielding 600-1200 dpi.
 These resolutions refer to the output size of the file; if you anticipate that your images will be enlarged or reduced, resolutions should be adjusted accordingly.

 File names: Illustration files should be given the 2- or 3-letter extension that identifies the file format used (i.e., .tif, .eps).